New Patient Registration

 Newly registered patients with children under 5 years old are asked to provide us with details of previous immunisations your child may have had.
 It is extremely important that these are recorded in the patient’s record.

-Complete the forms below on line and send them directly to us or if you prefer use the forms that can be downloaded (please do not use both methods) and bring them in to us.
+Complete the forms below on line and send them directly to us (by post or email) or if you prefer use the forms that can be downloaded (please do not use both methods) and bring them in to us.

 Online Medical Questionnaire

 Forms to Download

 REMEMBER You will also need to complete both the forms, the Adult registration form AND the one called GMS1 which includes many of the same questions

 When registering with the Health Centre please bring a form of photographic ID and also proof of your address.

 Patients who live within the Practice boundary are welcome to register with the Practice.
 Patients who are already registered with the Practice, who subsequently move outside of our boundary, but remain within the outer boundary, may continue to be registered with the Practice.